Peter Wolf, Stevie Van Zandt, And More React To The Death Of J. Geils

 — Peter Wolf (@PeterWolf_Woofa) April 12, 2017

-The famed guitarist was found dead of natural causes, according to Billboard.
+The famed guitarist, who was born John Warren Geils, was found dead in his home of natural causes, according to Billboard.

 The group initially started out as an acoustic trio in the mid-1960s, but Peter Wolf gave the group new energy when he joined as lead singer in 1967.
 The band signed with Atlantic Records in 1970.
 Peter Wolf and J. Geils shot to fame in 1973 with the single “Must of Got Lost,” but the group hit superstar status in the early 1980s with the song “Love Stinks,” which was rumored to have been inspired by lead singer Peter Wolf’s ill-fated marriage to actress Faye Dunaway, which ended in divorce in 1979.